 A man could rightly ask of Jesus, "How am I to work on believing in the One?
 Either I believe in Him, or I don't.
 Am I to work on saying 'I believe in the One'?
 OK.
 I said it.
 Again I said it.
 Out loud and more earnestly!
 I said it in my heart!
 I thought it in my brain!
 I felt it in my toes!
 I believe!
 Am I to believe more by saying it more?
 By believing it more?
 Can this be the only work of God!?"

 Suddenly it seems either impossibly easy or impossibly hard to believe in the one he has sent.

 So why would the Master say believing rather than obeying is the answer to it all?

 Maybe because if Our Lord simply said to obey--that obedience is the answer to God, then a man might work for God with little or no work of God being done in him.
 Like the Pharisee, he might obey, not out of trust, but out of a desire for something else.
 Something greater.
 Something he thinks is higher and more golden than the pure gold of trust.
 Something he calls Eternal Life.
-But of what a man calls things and what they are, I can only say with George MacDonald, “A man may know the thing he is talking about, but he doesn't know the thing he thinks he is talking about.”
+But of what a man calls things and what they are, I can only say, “A man may know the thing he is talking about, but he doesn't know the thing he thinks he is talking about.”

 The man who hears poorly, will obey poorly.
 When his Master walks away, because the man has not love for his Master which transcends time and space, he will forget and begin obeying himself again, which is simply to obey a slave of a dozen other masters.
 Or the man will obey only because he heard it may bring him nearer the fulfillment of his lack of an Eternal something.
 Instead of obeying because his obedience is itself the fulfillment of everything he lacks.
 The one thing he lacks, is the only thing he needs.